 If you choose to purchase a seat so that your infant may travel in his/her CRS you will need to obtain a boarding pass for the infant.
 If you purchase an Infant Fare, you may use online checkin if your infant has been age verified.
-If your infant has not been age verified, you will not be able to use online checkin, unless you purchase a fare that that does not have age restrictions.
+If your infant has not been age verified, you will not be able to use online checkin, unless you purchase a fare that does not have age restrictions.
 See below for more information on the age verification process.

 Southwest Airlines Infant Fares have no restrictions, are refundable, and are offered on every Southwest Airlines flight (although seats are limited).